Marinate Camembert, Czech-style, for your next low-effort snack

 Often served with rye bread, and sometimes translated as “pickled cheese,” the dish features a local variant of Camembert marinated in spiced, paprika-tinged oil, padded with raw onion and crowned with hot peppers.
 It’s creamy, spicy, salty and bright, but also a little brooding.
 And while I can’t enjoy it in its natural habitat for the time being, nakladany hermelin has proven to be an easy, rewarding and emotional pandemic cooking project.

 Unexpectedly, Czech culture has loomed large over my music career.
 When indie bands such as mine tour Europe, we often work with a local company that rents a van, equipment, and a driver/tour manager.
-A few budget-conscious “back line” rental companies are based in Prague, and that’s how we ended up enjoying Czech bar food with David back in 2016.
+A few budget-conscious “backline” rental companies are based in Prague, and that’s how we ended up enjoying Czech bar food with David back in 2016.
 Last year, he became our sound engineer, and his friend Lukas joined us behind the wheel, quickly becoming our friend, too.
 Together, we have logged thousands of miles across Europe — and sat through hours of tlacenkas.

 It’s hard to overstate just how special the band-crew relationship can be, especially when that crew is just one or two other people.
 It’s a family.
 And I’ve been thinking a lot about our Czech family lately, as the pandemic stretches on and on, and tours remain grounded.
 The live music ecosystem goes well beyond artists, and as a coping mechanism, I’ve turned to making nakladany hermelin as a way of paying tribute not just to David and Lukas, but to the whole community of hardworking, behind-the-scenes professionals so devastated by this crisis.